What Is Gynecomastia Surgery?

 How Is Gynecomastia Diagnosed?

-Diagnosing gynecomastia involves a combination of medical history, physical examination, and diagnostic tests to rule out any serious conditions and determine the underlying cause of breast enlargement.
+Diagnosing gynecomastia involves a combination of medical history, physical examination, and diagnostic tests to rule out any serious conditions and determine the underlying cause of male breast enlargement.

 These tests may be as follows: